 Apply for Acceleration

 Type directly into the form; it will add your credits for you.
 Keep in mind that you should include the course subject and course number on the form in addition to an abbreviated course title (for example, ECO150 Intro Micro).
-When the form is completed, print it and obtain the signatures of your adviser and the chair of your department.
+When the form is completed, print it, sign it and then obtain the signatures of your adviser and the chair of your department.
 If you have two majors you must submit a form for each major and obtain the necessary signatures for each major.
 Submit the form/s to the class deans office and fill out the Petition to Administrative Board found here.

 Your financial aid award will not be adjusted if you graduate early.
 Smith does not offer financial aid to help cover the expense of summer school.